RocketMap/RocketMap/docs/extras/multi-account.md

 ## Using CSV file:

 To use multiple accounts from a CSV file, you create a CSV file with the auth method, username and password on each line.
-Additional fields after the password are ignored.
+Shorten to 3 fields only, more than 3 fields will error out.

 CSV File Example:
 ```
 ptc,thunderfox01,password01
-ptc,thunderfox02,password02,other,information
+google,thunderfox02@gmail.com,password02
 ```

 Example: `python runserver.py -ac accounts.csv`